percevalw/pygetsource/README.md

 ## Overview

-`pygetsource` is a Python decompiler.
 When Python reads code, it first converts the instructions into bytecode.
 For instance:

 ```python
 a = 2